Martin-Seysen/mmgroup/docs/source/demo_reduction.rst

 We also assume that functions performing linear algebra with matrices over the Leech lattice (modulo 2 and 3) are available.

-Module ``mmgroup.demo.redcue_sub`` contains Python functions implementing the required functionality mentioned above.
+Section :ref:`demonstration-subfunction-label` describes the interface of functions implementing the tasks mentioned above.